Students need testing that’s formative, equitable, and developmentally appropriate.

 - provide a forum to propose specific improvements.

-We will lay out a set of practices for student assessment that are efficient, fair, appropriate, and economical.
+We will advocate for student assessment practices that are efficient, fair, appropriate, and economical.

 Our goal is to establish a program of testing that: